nCine/nCine-site/build-samples.md

     cmake -G Ninja -S /usr/share/ncine/src -B $HOME/nCine-tests-build -D CMAKE_BUILD_TYPE=Debug

 ## Windows (Visual Studio)
-In order to build the samples using the *Developer Distribution* of the nCine you need to install [CMake](https://cmake.org/download/) and [Visual Studio 2017](https://www.visualstudio.com/) (the free Community version will work just fine).
+In order to build the samples using the *Developer Distribution* of the nCine you need to install [CMake](https://cmake.org/download/) and [Visual Studio](https://www.visualstudio.com/) (the free Community version will work just fine).

 After having installed the nCine *DevDist* package you should end up with a subdirectory named `src`.
 It contains the source code of all sample applications together with a `CMakeLists.txt` script that you can use to build them.